Slideshow

 Ujitawara, Kyoto

-Kyoto is where tea culture was refined, and Uji is where its highest standards were set.
-Within that lineage, Kobataen pursues depth over scale.
-Its matcha reflects the accumulated knowledge and heritage of Uji, an origin long revered for its clarity, balance, and profound umami.
-Kobataen is not simply from Uji; it is part of the tradition that defines what Uji tea means.
+Kyoto is where tea culture was refined in Japan and Uji was its source.
+Uji matcha is revered for its clarity, balance, and deep umami.
+Kobataen's matcha reflects the accumulated heritage of Uji.
+Kobataen is not simply from Uji; it defines what Uji tea means.

 In the wine world, "estate" bottled wine is more valued than "negotiant" wine because the wine is made at the vineyard.
 In the Japanese tea industry, there are "soil-to-cup" tea makers, but they are often larger, more commercial companies.
 Even these companies contract with farmers, matcha grinders, or other experts in their specific field.
 The tea company's expertise then focuses on appraisal, selection, blending, and quality control of tea and the entire process.
 High-end tea stores, department stores, performers of tea ceremony, restaurants, and hotels rely on these experts and these relationships on selection, packaging, or other last steps.
 We are grateful to be working with Morita-san and Kobataen, such experts in Uji tea.